 The bill was just $20 in total for two mains, two beers and a dessert the share.
 If you want to try Vietnamese street food with less risk, Bun Bo Nam Bo Hanoi might be perfect for you.
 While there are no guarantees, I came out unscathed and thousands of Trip Advisor reviews can’t be all wrong.
 Having fared so well with my first dabble with Vietnamese street food I was bolstered to try Pi Banh Mi in Hoi An and it was also fabulous.

-Have you tried Vietnamese street food in Hanoi?
-What was your favourite?
+What do you think is the best street food in Hanoi?
 I would love to hear you thoughts in the comments below …

 Until Next Time …